yaoyi92/autoplex/README.md

 In order to setup the mandatory prerequisites to be able to use `autoplex`, please follow the [installation guide of atomate2](https://materialsproject.github.io/atomate2/user/install.html).

+After setting up `atomate2`, make sure to add `VASP_INCAR_UPDATES: {"NPAR": number}` in your ~/atomate2/config/atomate2.yaml file.
+Set a number that is a divisor of the number of tasks you use for the VASP calculations.

 # Installation
 autoplex relies on the atomate2 and ase frameworks.